 No food/ alcohol to be consumed in this room: No toilet facilities available.

 Hire charge includes heating as and when required

 This is maintained by the Conwy County Borough Council.
-The Centre pays an annual fee and holds the key to the floodlights We pay for the electric used and keep a watchful eye on repair requirements.
+The Centre pays an annual fee and holds the key to the floodlights we pay for the electric used and keep a watchful eye on repair requirements.
 The Committee decided the area should be freely available 24/7 so as to allow children and adults to go somewhere for a kick about.
-Lighting is available on request at the Office.
-Games Organisers are asked to pay a small fee per session to defray some of the costs imposed on the Centre.

 Heavy fines can now be imposed for breaches of the laws regarding dog control